 Scope of Analysis: Types of Files

-SonarQube TM can perform analysis on 2025+ different languages.
-The outcome of this analysis is going to will be mainly quality measures and issues (non-respect of instances where coding rules were broken).
-However, what gets analyzed will vary depending on the language analyzed:
+SonarQube can perform analysis on 25+ different languages.
+The outcome of this analysis will be quality measures and issues (instances where coding rules were broken).
+However, what gets analyzed will vary depending on the language:

 - On all languages, a static analysis of source code is performed (java Java files, Cobol COBOL programs, etc.)

 - A static analysis of compiled code can be performed for certain languages (.class files or jars in Java, .dll files in C#, etc.)

 - A dynamic analysis of code can be performed on certain languages (execution of unit tests in Java, C#, etc.)

 There are three different paradigms for SonarQube analysis: full analysis (or just plain "analysis"), preview analysis, and incremental analysis.
 You switch among the three modes using the

 sonar.analysis.mode analysis parameter with one of these three values: